alcajuice/union_shop/prompts.md

 Isolated carousel widget testing to avoid unrelated rendering issues Verified user interactions (taps, button presses, navigation) The carousel tests now verify all functionality including navigation controls, slide transitions, pause/play toggling, and button interactions.

+**PROMPT 31**

+Update home_test so that it properly tests all features.
+Use the same format as other tests